Louise of Savoy: The Bourbon inheritance

 Her mother having been one of the sisters of the last dukes of the main branch of Bourbon, after the death of Suzanne, Duchess of Bourbon, in 1521, Louise, on basis of proximity of blood, advanced claims to the Duchy of Auvergne and other possessions of the Bourbons.
-This led her (supported by her son) in rivalry against Charles III, Duke of Bourbon, Suzanne's widower, whom she proposed to marry in order to settle the Bourbon inheritance issue.
+Francis supported her, but this led then into rivalry with Charles III, Duke of Bourbon, Suzanne's widower, whom she proposed to marry in order to settle the Bourbon inheritance issue.
 When her suit was insultingly rejected by Charles, Louise instigated efforts to undermine him.
 This led to Charles' exile and his attempt to regain his lost status by waging war against the King.
 He died in 1527 having failed to regain his lost lands and titles.
 Louise recovered Auvergne from confiscations and became duchess in the name of her son.

 Regent

-Louise of Savoy remained politically active on behalf of her son in the early years of his reign especially.
+Louise of Savoy remained politically active on behalf of her son, especially in the early years of his reign.
 During his absences, she acted as regent on his behalf.
 Louise served as the Regent of France in 1515, during the king's war in Italy, and again from 1525 to 1526, when the king was at war and during his time as a prisoner in Spain.

 In 1524, she sent one of her servants, Jean-Joachim de Passano, to London to open unofficial negotiations with Cardinal Wolsey for a peace treaty; the negotiations were not a success, although they may have prepared the ground for the Treaty of the More the following year.